- This topic is empty.

 In CSS,

-is a unit of measurement used primarily for defining font sizes, spacing, and other layout properties relative to the font size of an element or its parent.
+emis a unit of measurement used primarily for defining font sizes, spacing, and other layout properties relative to the font size of an element or its parent.
 It’s a relative unit, which means its value is calculated based on another value in the context of its usage.Key Characteristics of

-- Relative to Font Size:
+em- Relative to Font Size:

 - The size defined using

-, the font size will be twice the size of the current font size of the element.
+emis relative to the font size of the element in question.
+For example, if you setfont-size: 2em, the font size will be twice the size of the current font size of the element.

 - The size defined using